 There are countless variations of classic cross-country ski boots in circulation.
-The styles range from vintage patent leather shoes designed for use with the 3-pin binding system (NN) and will most likely be found in a thrift store or at a garage sale to high-tech and high-top styles of backcountry boots that feature ankle support and the latest in stink-free insulation materials.
+At one end of the spectrum are vintage patent leather shoes designed for use with an old 3-pin binding system (NN), and will most likely be found in a thrift store or at a garage sale!
+On the other end are high-tech/high-top styles of boots made with carbon fiber intended for skate skiing.
+Or, somewhere in the middle could be high-tech/high-top style of backcountry boots that feature robust ankle support and the latest in stink-free insulation materials.

 In spite of all the options that you can find new or used, however, you really only need to consider three key aspects when selecting a classic cross-country ski boot.